-For better or for worse, the nine-digit numbers have become a core element of our identities — and thus a key element of identity theft.
+For better or for worse, the nine-digit numbers have become a core part of our identities — and thus a key element of identity theft.

 This is why some experts recommend a credit freeze for folks whose personal information is believed to have been compromised.
 This drastic protective measure stops thieves — and anyone else — from using data like your Social Security number to open fraudulent financial accounts in your name.

 However, the Social Security Administration reports there are other protective measures you can take to protect your nine-digit identifier.
-If the Equifax breach affected you, consider taking these actions in addition to — or instead of — a credit freeze.
+So, consider taking these actions in addition to — or instead of — a credit freeze.

 1. Create a SSA.gov account

-As we detailed in June in “Big Change Coming to Social Security Accounts This Weekend,” it’s important to create an SSA.gov account before a crook beats you to it.
+As we detailed last year, it’s important to create an SSA.gov account before a crook beats you to it.
 As the Social Security Administration puts it:

 Create your account today and take away the risk of someone else trying to create one in your name, even if they obtain your Social Security number.